dumrauf/serverless_static_website_with_basic_auth/README.md

-# Serverless Static Website With Basic Authentication
+# Serverless Static Website With Basic Authentication- please give review

 This repository contains a collection of Bash scripts and a choice of either a Terraform module or a set of CloudFormation templates that build a serverless infrastructure in AWS to host a static website protected with [Basic Authentication](https://en.wikipedia.org/wiki/Basic_access_authentication).